Funeral scheduled for two slain officers

-BARRON — A funeral service for two western Wisconsin police officers who were killed during a traffic stop over the weekend is scheduled to take place Saturday.
+BARRON — A funeral service is scheduled Saturday for two western Wisconsin police officers who were killed during a traffic stop.

-The Barron County Sheriff's Office said the officers' visitation will begin at 9 a.m.
-Saturday, followed by the funeral service at 1 p.m.
+The Barron County Sheriff's Office said the visitation for Emily Breidenbach, 32, of the Chetek Police Department, and Hunter Scheel, 23, of the Cameron Police Department, will begin at 9 a.m.
+Saturday, followed by a funeral service at 1 p.m.

-The ceremonies will be held at Cameron High School (located at 750 S. First St., Cameron) with police honors to be conducted outside the school at its conclusion.
+The ceremonies will be held at Cameron High School, 750 S. First St., Cameron, with police honors to be conducted outside the school afterward.

 People are also reading…

-Breidenbach and Scheel were conducting a traffic stop around 3:38 p.m., Saturday, when there was an exchange of gunfire, the Wisconsin Department of Justice reported.

 Both officers were pronounced dead at the scene.
 The suspect, 50-year-old Glenn Perry, later died at an area hospital.
-It is still not clear what led up to the shooting.
+The events leading up to the shooting remain unclear.

-An outpouring of sympathy and support from residents and law enforcement has been directed toward Cameron and Chetek as news spread that two local police officers and a suspect were killed in a shootout that began with a traffic stop Saturday afternoon.
+In the days since the shooting, n outpouring of sympathy and support from residents and law enforcement has been directed toward Cameron and Chetek.

 Gov. Tony Evers offered support and sympathy in a Twitter post.